gabetero/projecto_final_Cipher_Helper/README.md

   This group program was designed to provide the means to encript/decript messages the User enters.
 There are currently three kinds of ciphers available for the user. .

-## Options
+## Features
   The user can currently choose between Encrypting and Decrypting the message he/she desires.
+Another feature we included is Hash Account Authentication.

 ## Ciphers
   The types of ciphers available are the following: